Dental Implants – Fort Worth, TX

 What to Do Directly After Dental Implant Surgery

 When healing from oral surgery, the most important thing you can do is allow a blood clot to form over the site.
 This protects the sensitive tissue and nerves underneath from infection.
 To keep the clot in place, you need to avoid the following for at least 24 hours after the placement procedure:

-Instead use gauze or a tissue to absorb saliva.
+- Spitting forcefully (instead use gauze or a tissue to absorb excess saliva).

 Especially for the first couple of days following implant treatment, you may contend with some discomfort, swelling, and minor bleeding.
 As time passes, these symptoms should subside.
 In the meantime, you can lessen any discomfort with over-the-counter pain medication, reduce swelling with hot or cold compresses, and control bleeding with gauze and light pressure.
 Pay attention to your symptoms and let us know if they get worse, not better, over time or if you have any other strange side-effects.

 To give the site adequate time to heal, you need to stay away from crunchy, tough, or abrasive foods for several days.
 Instead, stick to a diet of softer foods, such as eggs, oatmeal, mashed potatoes, yogurt, pudding, soup (that isn’t too hot), and ice cream.
 When you’re feeling better, you can start to transition back to your normal diet, but try to avoid chewing directly on the implant site.